Restaurants in MOUNT DORA, FL, US

 Most frequently cited violation codes in MOUNT DORA over the last 90 days.

 Basic - Nonfood-contact surface soiled with grease, food debris, dirt, slime or dust.
-Reach in freezer by cook line gaskets soiled.
-Exterior of cookin...
+Exterior Reach in freezer and cooler gaskets in prep area soile...

 Basic - Reach-in cooler interior/shelves have accumulation of soil residues.
-Reach in freezer by cook line interior soiled.
-Interior low boy at cook l...
+Reach in freezer interior soiled. walk in cooler shelves soiled.
+Reach in...

 Basic - Floor soiled/has accumulation of debris.
-Floor at cook line soiled.
-Floor at front counter by soda area....
+Floor under hand washing sink next to drink machine by drive thru.
+Floor under registers at front co...

 Basic - Food stored on floor.
-Bottle of cooking oil on floor.
-Operator removed....
+2 bottles of cooking oil on the floor.
+Operator removed Corrected On-Site Repeat Violation...

 Situated in the heart of Central Florida, MOUNT DORA is surrounded by several notable cities.
 Just a short drive away, residents and visitors can explore the vibrant culinary scene of Orlando or enjoy the sandy beaches of Miami Beach.
 The city's geographic location provides easy access to a variety of dining options and cultural experiences, making it a hub for food enthusiasts.
 When it comes to food safety, MOUNT DORA has a mixed track record.
 With 575 health inspections conducted on the city's 141 restaurants and food establishments, there have been 41 violations reported in the last 90 days.
 The average food safety rating across all establishments is 2.8 out of 5, indicating room for improvement.
 Recent inspection trends have shown a slight increase in violations, prompting the local health department to step up enforcement efforts.
 In comparison to state averages, MOUNT DORA falls slightly below the statewide food safety rating of 3.0.
 While some establishments in the city have exemplary safety records, others have struggled to maintain compliance with health regulations.
 Notable establishments like MOUNT DORA DAIRY QUEEN and BENNY'S have received praise for their commitment to food safety, setting a positive example for the community.
 The local food scene in MOUNT DORA is diverse, offering a range of cuisines to cater to every palate.
 From cozy cafes to upscale dining establishments, residents and visitors can enjoy a variety of culinary experiences.
 Notable restaurants like the MOUNT DORA GOLF ASSOC INC provide a unique dining experience, combining delicious food with stunning views of the city.
 For those looking to explore beyond MOUNT DORA, nearby cities like Miami and Orlando offer a wealth of dining options and cultural attractions.
 Whether you're craving authentic Cuban cuisine in Miami or exploring the theme parks in Orlando, there's something for everyone in the surrounding areas.
 Regional food safety initiatives and programs aim to ensure that diners across Central Florida can enjoy their meals with peace of mind.
 In conclusion, while MOUNT DORA has made strides in improving food safety standards, there is still work to be done.
 Diners in the city should remain vigilant and prioritize establishments with strong safety records.
 Looking ahead, the future of food safety in MOUNT DORA looks promising, with ongoing efforts to enhance compliance and enforcement.
 By staying informed and supporting businesses that prioritize food safety, residents and visitors can continue to enjoy the vibrant culinary scene of this historic city.